caroldelwing/WCD-DevOps/project_7/README.md

-# Projects 7 -  Infrastructure Provisioning Automation
+# Project 7 -  Infrastructure Provisioning Automation with Ansible and Terraform

-This project deploys AWS infrastructure using infrastructure provisioning automation tools.The infrastructures that are deployed will then be used to host web apps.In this project, Ansible is used to set up the API and database infrastructure, and start up a Jenkins server inside a EC2.
-And Terraform is used to drploy a entire AWS EKS cluster.

-This repository is composed of to Deployment YAML files (app-deployment.yaml, mongo-deployment.yaml), two service YAML files (app-service.yaml, mongo-service.yaml), three ansible playbooks (infra.ansible.yaml, jenkins.ansible.yaml,jenkinsinfra.ansible.yaml), two bash scripts (userdata.sh , userdata_app.sh) and six terraform configuration files (eks-cluster.tf, main.tf, outputs.tf, terraform.tf, variable.tf, vpc.tf).
+This project deploys AWS infrastructure using infrastructure provisioning automation tools (Infrastructure as Code).
+There are three sets of infrastructure components that will be deployed on AWS:
+- EC2 servers to host a web app architecture with API and Database (using Ansible);
+- EC2 instance hosting a Jenkins server (using Ansible);
+- Functional AWS EKS cluster hosting a web app with API and Database (using Terraform).

+This repository is composed of the following YAML, Terraform, and Bash Script files:
+- Part 1: infra.ansible.yaml, userdata.sh, userdata_app.sh.
+- Part 2: jenkins.ansible.yaml,jenkinsinfra.ansible.yaml.
+- Part 3: app-deployment.yaml, mongo-deployment.yaml, app-service.yaml, mongo-service.yaml, eks-cluster.tf, main.tf, outputs.tf, terraform.tf, variable.tf, vpc.tf.

 URL for the public GitHub repository: [https://github.com/caroldelwing/WCD-DevOps/tree/main/project_7]